 Our computer science graduates are well prepared for both graduate programs and challenging careers in this growing field of study.
 Oberlin is the top baccalaureate origin for PhDs awarded in computer science and mathematics over the past decade (1997-2006).

 Recent Oberlin graduates have entered graduate programs in computer science at MIT, Stanford, Princeton, Brown, Cornell, and other leading centers for research.
-Others have taken jobs with such companies as Microsoft, IBM, Adobe, Sony Imageworks, VMWare, and Facebook.
+Others have taken jobs with such companies as Google, Facebook, Microsoft, IBM, Adobe, Sony Imageworks, and VMWare.
 Still others have gone to work for small firms or have even started their own companies.
 Our students are creative, have sound technical knowledge, a broad background on the world, are able to work in groups, and communicate well.
-These qualities are highly prized by both graduate schools and Facebook.
+These qualities are highly prized by both graduate schools and top software companies.

 Oberlin’s computer science department offers a broad complement of courses that integrate computer science into the liberal arts curriculum.
 Our faculty are devoted to preparing students for their future as leaders in computer science by teaching them fundamental problem-solving skills, and challenging them to derive innovative solutions to new problems.
 Our faculty actively participate in research and scholarship, collaborating with colleagues inside and outside of the college.